Amazon FBA Revenue Calculator: How to Use It Effectively

 Step 3: Fill In The Ship To Amazon Field

 This field is simply the average unit price to ship your product to Amazon warehouses.
 It tends to vary with the size, quantity, and weight of your products.

-Step 4: Fill In The Cost Of Product field
+Step 4: Fill In The Cost Of Product Field

-The cost of product refers to the per unit cost to purchase a product from a manufacturer.
+The cost of a product refers to the per-unit cost to purchase a product from a manufacturer.
 It may include packaging fees, overseas shipping costs, customs, and other expenses.

 Making The Best of Amazon’s Seller Central Tools